Octopus-like Reaching Motion: A Perspective Inspired by Whipping: INTRODUCTION

-Building upon these findings, we aimed to examine whether the whipping dynamics in a fluid environment could reproduce the bend-propagation characteristics observed in octopus reaching, and whether such motions would exhibit kinematic features comparable to biological reaching movements.
-In particular, this study explores whether a whip-like passive motion, when performed underwater, can generate bend propagation, curvature evolution, and bend-point velocity profiles similar to those recorded in octopus reaching movements.
+Building upon these findings, we aimed to examine whether whipping dynamics in a fluid environment could reproduce the bend-propagation characteristics observed in octopus reaching, and whether such motions exhibit kinematic features comparable to biological reaching movements.
+A prevalent view is that octopus reaching is driven by active muscular control, with most existing research focusing on actively driven motion \cite{yekutieli2005dynamic,hanassy2015stereotypical, gutfreund1996organization, sumbre2001control}.
+Relatively few studies have investigated passively driven arm movement underwater, and none have employed controlled underwater whipping as an experimental analogy—an intuitively compelling comparison, especially to an octopus’s reaching motion.
+In particular, this study explores whether a whip-like passive motion, when performed underwater, can generate bend propagation, curvature evolution, and bend-point velocity profiles similar to those recorded in octopus reaching.
+We argue that examining such passive dynamics remains valuable for elucidating how environmental interactions, absent sustained neural activation, contribute to or constrain bend propagation—offering a complementary perspective to purely active models of movement generation.

-We first performed hand-driven trials in water to mimic octopus reaching movements and then used the captured trajectories to reverse design a repeatable rig: a PLA+ 3D-printed frame carrying a tapered silicone arm that can reproduce the motions under controlled settings.
-Using this device, we executed repeated runs while systematically switching silicone grades and adjusting the rotation rate to examine how these factors shape the outcome.

-The videos were processed with a dedicated pipeline: frames were uniformly sampled, the midline was reconstructed for each frame, and from this we derived curvature evolution and bend-point speed, which were compared with published biological data.
-An Ecoflex Gel 2 (abbreviated as Gel 2) arm operated at 150 rpm (motor speed) produced the closest match in curvature propagation to octopus reaching; however, the bend-point speed declined steadily rather than forming the bell-shaped time course typical of animals.
-Under identical actuation in air, no propagation was observed, underscoring the dominance of the fluid environment.
-Collectively, these results verify that the biological reaching movement is not merely an arm-whipping motion from a robotics perspective, highlight the importance of environment medium in shaping the reaching behavior, and provide a simple yet insightful experimental framework that may serve as a tool for future hydrodynamics research on reaching movements.